microsoft/APSI/README.md

 #### `-p` \| `--port`

-Specified the TCP/IP port the application will bind to.
+Specifies the TCP/IP port that the application will be binded to.

 #### `-F` \| `--feltsPerItem`

-Specified how many Microsoft SEAL batching slots are used to encode a single item.
+Specifies how many Microsoft SEAL batching slots are used to encode a single item.
-If the `plain_modulus` is a B-bit prime, then each slot encodes B - 1 bits of item data.
+If the `plain_modulus` is a `K`-bit prime, then each slot encodes `K-1` bits of item data.
 For example, if the sender is invoked with `-a 16 -F 8`, then APSI will use 120 = 8 * (16 - 1) bits per item.
 We call this the *item bit count*, and it must be in the range 80 &ndash; 128.
 APSI handles hashing the items to appropriate length, but the user must specify the `-a` and the `-F` values appropriately.

 The value for `-F` must be a power of two.
 Common choices are `4`, `8`, and `16`.

 #### `-A` \| `--plainModulus`

 Allows the exact value for a Microsoft SEAL `plain_modulus` to be specified.
 Since APSI uses batching, the prime must have a special form (congruent to 1 modulo `2 * poly_modulus_degree`).
 A common and good choice for the `plain_modulus` is the 16-bit Fermat prime 65537.
-In general, however, we recommend the much easier `-a` option instead, which allows specifying the bit count instead and leaves the prime sampling for Microsoft SEAL.
+In general, however, we recommend the much easier `-a` option instead, which allows specifying the bit count instead and leaves the prime generation to Microsoft SEAL.

-Smaller values for `plain_modulus` result in less noise growth in homomorphic encryption and in some cases may allow smaller encryption parameters to be used (`poly_modulus_degree` and `coeff_modulus`), resulting in significant speed-ups.
+Smaller values for `plain_modulus` result in less noise growth in homomorphic encryption and in some cases may allow smaller encryption parameters (`poly_modulus_degree` and `coeff_modulus`) to be used, yielding significant speed-ups.
 However, at the same time a smaller value for `plain_modulus` reduces the number of bits of the values that can be encoded into a single batching slot, possibly requiring a larger value for `-F`.

 #### `-a` \| `--plainModulusBits`

-Instead of specifying the Microsoft SEAL `plain_modulus` prime directly, the `-a` option allows its bit count to be provided and automatically samples an appropriate prime.
+Instead of specifying the Microsoft SEAL `plain_modulus` prime directly, the `-a` option allows its bit count to be provided and automatically generates an appropriate prime.

 #### `-T` \| `--tableSize`

-The size of the cuckoo hash table the receiver needs to populate.
+The size of the cuckoo hash table that the receiver needs to populate.
-This value must be a power of two and must be at least as large as `poly_modulus_degree` divided by the value for `-F` (the number of items encoded into a single Microsoft SEAL plaintext).
+This value must be a power of two and must be larger or equal to `poly_modulus_degree` divided by the value for `-F` (the number of items encoded into a single Microsoft SEAL plaintext).
 If the value for `-T` is larger than `poly_modulus_degree` divided by the value for `-F`, then APSI will use multiple Microsoft SEAL plaintexts to encode the hash table bins.

 A larger value for `-T` allows the receiver to hash more items into a single query.
 If the query size is very small, it can be beneficial to make the value for `-T` as small as possible, i.e., equal to `poly_modulus_degree` divided by the value for `-F`.

 #### `-H` \| `--hashFuncCount`

 The number of hash functions (2 &ndash; 8) used for cuckoo hashing.
 A larger value for `-H` implies denser packing for the receiver's hash table, i.e., they can fit more items into a single query.
-On the other hand, the sender must add its database items into a large hash table using each of the hash functions, so a larger value for `-H` means that the sender's hash table may be much larger, possibly increasing both communication and computation cost.
+On the other hand, the sender must add its database items into a large hash table using each of the hash functions, so a larger value for `-H` means that the sender's hash table may be much larger, possibly increasing both communicational and computational cost.

 #### `-P` \| `--polyModulusDegree`

 The Microsoft SEAL `poly_modulus_degree` parameter determines how many integers modulo the `plain_modulus` can be batched into a single plaintext object.
-APSI encodes items into multiple Microsoft SEAL batching slots, because the `plain_modulus` value (up to 60 bits) is never large enough to hold an entire item (80 &ndash; 128 bits).
+APSI encodes items into multiple Microsoft SEAL batching slots, because the `plain_modulus` value (up to 60 bits) is never large enough to hold an entire (hashed) item (80 &ndash; 128 bits).

-The situation is easiest to understand on the receiver's side.
+The situation is easy to understand on the receiver's side.
 The receiver uses cuckoo hashing to hash its query items into a single hash table of size specified with the `-T` option.
 Suppose the receiver wants to submit 800 items in a batched query.
 Since 800 is about 78% of 1024, using `-T 1024 -H 3` should result in good success probability for cuckoo hashing.
 Suppose also that `-F 8 -a 16` is used, resulting in 120-bit items.
 This means that the hash table will require 8192 = 1024 * 8 batching slots; `-P 8192` is the largest valid option in this case, because the cuckoo hash table cannot be smaller than a single Microsoft SEAL plaintext.
-On the other hand, `-P 4096` can be beneficial if the sender's database is small and `-P 8192` enables unnecessarily much encrypted computing capability.
+On the other hand, `-P 4096` can be beneficial if the sender's database is small, and the extra computing capability enabled by `-P 8192` is unnecessary.

 #### `-C` \| `--coeffModulusBits`

-The `-C` option can be specified multiple times to provide bit counts for Microsoft SEAL `coeff_modulus` primes.
+The `-C` option specifies the bit count of each prime in Microsoft SEAL `coeff_modulus`.
+It must be specified multiple times &ndash; once per each prime.
 Each provided bit count can be up to 60 (as large as possible should generally be preferred) and the total bit size must not exceed the bounds given in [Encryption Parameters](#encryption-parameters).
-A larger total `coeff_modulus` bit count provides more noise budget for encrypted computing, but has an adverse effect on both communication and computation cost.
+A larger total `coeff_modulus` bit count provides more noise budget for encrypted computing, but has an adverse effect on both communicational and computational cost.

 #### -m | --maxItemsPerBin